 People of color, including biracial and multiracial people, in America, are considered minorities and sit outside the majority white race.
 One of the most common feelings felt by people of color is being an outsider.
 This feeling of being an outsider can be experienced in a myriad of different ways from micro-aggressions encountered on a daily basis to not being offered opportunities to being blamed on a societal level for the problems the majority faces, i.e. a lack of jobs for the majority as employment opportunities are going to minorities.

 Further, given those in the majority have never experienced life as a minority, it is very difficult for people in the majority to empathize with their experiences.
 Their thoughts may be sincere, but it often falls flat as there is no relevant felt sense of knowing that aligns with those in the minority.
 This can often lead to a feeling of not being understood, except by people who are like them.

 Finally, a feeling of belonging in the greater society is often carved out for minorities, i.e. they only belong to their particular minority group in the society.
 As a result, they are considered to only belong to a subset group of people rather than the whole.
 This can lead to feelings of oppression.
 As minority people seek to belong to the majority, this desire is often met with rejection in both simple and complex ways.

 How Multicultural Therapy Can Help

-If you’re interested in scheduling time with me at my practice in Capitol Hill, please reach out directly.
+If you’re interested in scheduling a session with me, please reach out directly.
+My practice is via telehealth so if you are in New Jersey, Washington, or Maryland, I can serve you.
 I look forward to hearing from you!